 How can this dog be hungry again?
 I just finished feeding my dog, handed over a bite of my sandwich, and now I’m being checked over for crumbs.
 My neighbors and relatives must think that I’m starving my poor baby because their dog bowls all get emptied when we come to visit.
 Is there a problem?

-Why does my dog seem hungry all the time?
+Your Goldendoodle is always hungry?
 More often than not, it’s a learned behavior.
 One of the disadvantages of the Goldendoodle’s intelligence is quickly figuring out how to wheedle extra treats and snacks out of mom or dad.
 Competitive eating is also another factor if your puppy is a rescue and acts like every meal is it’s last.

 Let’s face it.
 Dogs are opportunistic eaters and will sometimes eat even when they are full.
 It’s perfectly normal and we’ve all seen the commercials that compare your dog’s ancestry to wolves in the wild.
 The survival instincts would tend toward eating as much as they can, whenever they can because the hard times are coming.
 The Golden Retriever lineage passed down to your Goldendoodle imprints them with the initiative “the quickest eater survives”.